A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Numerical experiments

 \section{Numerical experiments}

-In this section, we show numerical results to compare the proposed inexact AKI-FP method (Algorithm \ref{alg2}) with the original AKI method (requiring exact solutions to the subproblems), and present the detailed numerical results.
+In this section, we show numerical experiments to evaluate the performance of our proposed inexact AKI-FP method (Algorithm \ref{alg:fix}) to solve the MAE problem \eqref{eq_MAeig} in 2D and 3D.
+All numerical experiments were implemented in MATLAB (R2023b) on a desktop PC with one Intel Core i9-9900KF CPU (8 cores, 3.60 GHz) and 64 GB of memory.

-We remark here that we utilize the DistMesh algorithm developed by Per-Olof Persson and Gilbert Strang \cite{persson2004simple} to generate the mesh and applied the linear finite element method on a triangular mesh to solve the Poisson equation \eqref{possion equation} in the computations.
-The resulting mesh is then processed using the IFEM software package \cite{chen2008ifem}, which identifies the boundary and interior nodes required to set up the finite element system.
-Figure \ref{grid} shows different domains in the experiments, which displays the triangular meshes used for the discretization of finite elements.
+Our method is implemented within a finite element framework.
+The computational domain $\Omega$ is discretized into a mesh $T^h$, which is composed of triangles in 2D and tetrahedra in 3D, with $h$ denoting the characteristic element length.
+These meshes are generated with the DistMesh algorithm \cite{persson2004simple}.
+The resulting meshes are then assembled via the IFEM software package \cite{chen2009ifem}, which identifies the boundary and interior nodes required to set up the finite element systems.
+Figure \ref{grid2d} and Figure \ref{grid3d} show the meshes for the domains of the tested problems.

-Let $h$ be the length of the edges in the triangular elements, $T_h$ be a triangular mesh of the domain $\Omega$ and $V_h = \{v_1,\ldots,v_N\}$ be the set of vertices (nodes) of this mesh, where $N$ is the number of vertices.
-A discrete function associated with this mesh is represented by its vector of nodal values $\bm{f}^h\in\mathbb{R}^N$, where the component $\bm{f}^h_v$ corresponds to the value at vertex $v\in V_h$.
-In addition, define the following discrete norm
+Denote the set of vertices (nodes) of a mesh by $V^h=\{v_1,\dots,v_N\}$, where $N$ is the number of vertices.
+A discrete function associated with the mesh is represented by its vector of nodal values $\bm{f}^h\in\mathbb{R}^N$, where the component $\bm{f}^h_v$ corresponds to the value at vertex $v \in V^h$.
+To measure discrete functions, we define the norm

-where $|\omega_v|$ represents the area of the union of triangles that have $v$ as a common vertex.
+where $|\omega_v|$ denotes the volume of the union of elements that share $v$ as a common vertex.
+Similarly, the discrete $L^2$-norm and $L^\infty$-norm are defined by

-Consider the inexact AKI-FP method and the original AKI method applied within the finite element framework to solve the MAE problem \eqref{eq:MAeig}.
-Let $\{\bm{u}_k^h\}_{k \ge 0}$ denote the sequence of discrete vectors, where each vector $\bm{u}_k^h\in \mathbb{R}^N$ consists of the nodal values representing the finite element approximation of the function $u_k$ obtained at the $k$-th outer iteration of the respective algorithm.
-Denote $D^2_h$ as a discrete analogue of the Hessian operator $D^2$, which acts on the discrete vector $\bm{u}_k^h$. $R^h$ is the discrete analogue of the operator $R(\cdot)$ \eqref{rayli}, and $\{R^h(\bm{u}_k^h)\}_{k\ge0}$ is the corresponding sequence of scalar values generated by the algorithm.
-The relative error $\eta_1$, defined by
+where $d\in\{2,3\}$ is the spatial dimension.
+Let $\{\bm{u}^h_k\}_{k\ge0}$ be the sequence of discrete vectors, where each vector $\bm{u}^h_k \in \mathbb{R}^N$ consists of the nodal values representing the finite element approximation of the function $u_k$ obtained at the $k$-th outer iteration of Algorithm \ref{alg:fix}.
+Then we use $D_h^2$ to denote the discrete analog of the Hessian operator $D^2$, which acts on the discrete vector $\bm{u}^h_k$.
+Moreover, denote $R^h$ for the discrete analog of the operator $R(\cdot)$ in \eqref{rayli}, and $\{R^h(\bm{u}^h_k)\}_{k\ge0}$ for the corresponding sequence of scalar values generated by Algorithm \ref{alg:fix}.